angular/angular/aio/content/guide/setup-local.md

 {@a nodejs}
 ### Node.js

-Angular requires `Node.js` version 8.x or 10.x.
+Angular requires `Node.js` version 10.9.0 or later.

 * To check your version, run `node -v` in a terminal/console window.